-There are currently six schools in Tennessee that offer master’s in communication programs. four of these schools offer campus-based programs, one offers an online program, and one offers what MastersinCommunications.com classifies as an online-hybrid program.
+There are currently six schools in Tennessee that offer master’s in communication programs.
+Of these schools, four offer campus-based programs, one offers an online program, and one offers what MastersinCommunications.com classifies as an online-hybrid program.
 Students interested in completing a master’s in communication program from a school in Tennessee can choose among specializations such as corporate communication, media management, public relations, journalism, health communication, and rhetoric and media studies.
 All of the schools listed on this page are non-profit institutions of higher education that have been regionally accredited through the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Campus-Based Master’s in Communication Programs in Tennessee